19.7.2024

 Designing the size and layout of your granny flat in New Zealand is a balancing act between functionality, comfort, and compliance with local regulations.

-An architect, designer or draughtsperson who is familiar with your local requirements can help you achieve the best results when it comes to size and layout, while a certified builder can help you execute it with high quality workmanship.
+An architect, designer or draughtsperson who is familiar with your local requirements can help you achieve the best results when it comes to size and layout, while a licensed builder can help you execute it with high quality workmanship.

 Discuss the following factors with your chosen professional to create a space that meets your needs and adds value to your property, including: